noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

     * A surprisingly interesting book from the guy behind the Practical Engineering Youtube channel.
 Made me want to go outside and trace power lines.
 17. *Neuromancer* by William Gibson
     * I had the idea to re-read it after the drama at OpenAI last weekend (2023-11-17).
 I'd heard a silly theory that an AI there must have gained self awareness and launched a decapitation strike against the company so it could escape.
 The idea reminded me of Neuromancer so I re-read it during a three day family getaway where I ended up spending a good chunk of time in bed with a stomach bug.
 I might try to read the rest of the trilogy this time too.
+18. *Calvin & Hobbes: It's a Magical World* by Bill Watterson
+    * Hobbes: "What's the point of attaching a number to everything you do?"
+Calvin: "If your numbers go up, it means you're having fun."
+Hobbes: "Science to the spirits rescue once again."

 ## 2022
 1. *Fatherneed* by Kyle Pruett